 The trials were conducted in Tasmania, Victoria, South Australia, and New South Wales over predominantly improved pastures (mainly ryegrass and phalaris base).

-Dry matter (DM) responses along with quality (protein and metabolisable energy) were measured.
+Trials measured dry matter (DM) responses along with quality (protein and metabolisable energy).

 Combinations of Balance & Grow (B&G), Gibberellic Acid (GA) and Nitrogen (N) were tested against a nil treatment.